veckia9x/Trimui-X/README.md

 It mays seen as frozen for a couple seconds to minutes, it depends on your internet connection and the server.
 Just wait and it will exit as soon as it finishes the installation.

+### My IP
+It uses the sdl2imgshow and displays your IP when connected to the wifi, exits in 10 seconds.

 ### TODO:
 - make use of functions to isolate some things, add possibilities and streamline the script
+- ask for wifi to be turned on if off (MyIP app).
+- verify if some binaries are available

 ### CREDITS and thanks: